Illustration by Jennifer Tapias Derch

 Having access to accurate real-time inventory enables you to evaluate inventory flow and order inventory when you need to.
 This helps prevent stockouts and missed sales.

 2. Early detection indication

-Using an effective IMS should mean that you don’t even arrive at that point.
-Instead, it detects changes in inventory levels right away so you can make or automate the right stocking decisions.
+This means an effective IMS can now instantly detect changes in inventory levels and make or automate the right stocking decisions.

 3. Loss reduction

 Automated inventory management systems give you real-time updates on where your stock is located.
-This visibility is especially important if you store stock in multiple locations, like different warehouses and physical stores.
+This visibility is essential if you store stock in multiple locations, like different warehouses and physical stores.
 If you sell through several channels, your system tracks this too.